DattaSohel/BCG-Strategy-Consulting-Job-Simulation/Task 3/Task 3.md

 This allows us to isolate the impact of handset leasing on profitability.

-Elisse hands you a partially completed Excel model and some financial statements from the two companies, and asks us to complete the analysis.
+Elisse hands us a partially completed Excel model and some financial statements from the two companies, and asks us to complete the analysis.

 Within the workbook, Elisse has also added in a guiding sheet for you to follow.
-If you find yourself stuck, you may want to refer to the sheet for guidance on how to complete the tasks.
+If you find yourself stuck, we may want to refer to the sheet for guidance on how to complete the tasks.

 There is also a list of the technical terms you learned in the previous exercise - in case we need to remind ourselves.